dimmyvi/tigress/draft-art-tigress.md

 ## DeleteMailbox

 An application running on a remote device can invoke this API on Relay Server to close the existing mailbox after it served its purpose.
-Receiver or Sender device needs to present a Device Claim in order to close the mailbox.
+Recipient or Initiator Device needs to present a Device Claim in order to close the mailbox.

 ### Endpoint